President & CEO

 Upon joining Nobis Works in 2006, Mike led the Business Services division which includes Nobis Enterprises federal contracting service and the organization’s Production Services.
 In 2009, while seeking a way to create more jobs for people with disabilities and other barriers to employment, Mike launched the new Reworx electronics recycling initiative.
 Today he serves as COO of Reworx, a dynamic social enterprise that has created 71 jobs since 2009.

 Mike graduated with an MBA from Berry College and a Bachelor's degree in Mechanical Engineering from Clemson University.
 He and his wife Susan live in Blue Ridge with their two teenage sons.
-Mike is the proud father of an Eagle Scout, and he enjoys riding his horses in the mountains of Blue Ridge.
+Mike is the proud father of an Eagle Scout, and he enjoys riding his horses through the mountain trails.

 Vice President - Business